osism/metalbox/README.md

 4. Use the `netbox-export.img` file as virtual media (vHDD) and run `netbox-import.sh`.
    Afterwards remove the virtual media (vHDD).
 5. Run `deploy-netbox.sh` to deploy the NetBox service.
 6. Run `netbox-manage.sh` to initialise the NetBox service.
+Note that this can take a couple of minutes to complete depending on the size of your installation.
 7. Set the managed site by running `netbox-site.sh SITE` (replace `SITE` with the slug name of the site managed by this Metalbox).
 8. Run `deploy-manager.sh` to deploy the OSISM manager service.